-Bank height Scope: .cprops
+Bank height

-1. ChanBankHeight Height of stream bank [L].
+1. height Height of stream bank [L].

 This command, which is required only when using the dual node approach for channels, specifies the stream bank height to define the interaction between the channel and overland flow domains.
 See variable Z{bank} in Equation (2.74).